-The default position is that the acquittals require a signed statement by the Grantee (general condition 9.2).
+The default position is that the acquittals require a signed statement by the Grantee verifying that the grant was spent in accordance with the Agreement (general condition 9.2).

-If your Agreement requires a Financial Declaration each year, the Financial Declaration must be certified by the Grantee's Board, Chief Executive Officer, or another officer with authority to do so
+If your Agreement requires a Financial Declaration each year, the Financial Declaration must be certified by the Grantee's Board, Chief Executive Officer, or another officer with authority to do so.